anunita/Final-Project_CAPSTONE_Casting-Agency/README.md

       - `delete:movies`

 ## Setting up the environment variables
-.env has all the environment variables needed for the project.
+setup.sh has all the environment variables needed for the project.
 The app may fail if they are not set properly.

-The .env file should have the following values - database_name (used casting_agency as the main database) database_name_test (casting_agency_test as the test database) database_user database_password database_host
+The file should have the following values - DATABASE_URL
 AUTH0_DOMAIN
 API_AUDIENCE
 ASSISTANT_TOKEN